-lowa Attorney General Tom Miller announced a partnership with social enterprise Summer to assist lowa's student loan borrowers in securing relief in the face of the COVID-19 pandemic.
-Summer, a certified B Corp, gives student loan borrowers guidance to save on and simplify their student loan repayment.
-Summer's technology tools and team of student loan experts help borrowers find, compare, and enroll in loan assistance and forgiveness programs. lowans can now access Summer's digital platform free of charge to receive customized loan savings recommendations at www.meetsummer.org/lA/.
+Iowa Attorney General Tom Miller announced a partnership with social enterprise Summer to assist Iowa's student Ioan borrowers in securing relief in the face of the COVID-19 pandemic.
+Summer, a certified B Corp, gives student Ioan borrowers guidance to save on and simplify their student Ioan repayment.
+Summer's technology tools and team of student Ioan experts help borrowers find, compare, and enroll in Ioan assistance and forgiveness programs.
+Iowans can now access Summer's digital platform free of charge to receive customized Ioan savings recommendations at www.meetsummer.org/IA/.